iDocuments Expenses User Guide

 'My Expenses' summary

-Each user has access to a summary of their expenses and mileage claims year to date.
+Each user can have access to a summary of their expenses and mileage claims year to date.

 Expense list view